 This fraud can lead to financial loss, identity theft and loss of confidence in any institution whose site has been “PHISHED.”

 How does it work?

-Here are some tips from Access CU that can help you guard against this and other types of Identity Theft:
+Here are some tips to help you guard against phishing and other types of Identity Theft:

 Always ensure you’re using a secure website when submitting credit card or other sensitive information through your browser.

 - Check your bank, credit and debit card statements to ensure all transactions are legitimate.
 Be cautious of email and Web sites pretending to represent a legitimate company that ask you to provide confidential and financial information.